FredericGodin/TheNormalizedFreebaseDistance/README.md

 You can use Virtuoso to query the triples.
 There is currently no public SPARQL endpoint for Freebase.
 Freebase used the MQL language for querying.

+If you use the code, please cite us!

+@inproceedings{godinetal_nfd,
+    abstract = {{In this paper, we propose the Normalized Freebase Distance (NFD), a semantic-aware distance metric that is based on similar principles as the Normalized Web Distance (NWD).
+We illustrate that the NFD has clear advantages when comparing ambiguous concepts, while remaining computationally efficient.}}, author = {Godin, Fr\'{e}deric and De Nies, Tom and Beecks, Christian and De Vocht, Laurens and De Neve, Wesley and Mannens, Erik and Seidl, Thomas and Van de Walle, Rik}, day = {25-29},
+    journal = {Proceedings of the Extended Semantic Web Conference 2014}, keywords = {distance, freebase, nfd, normalized},
+    location = {Crete, Greece},
+    month = may,
+    title = {{The Normalized Freebase Distance}},
+    year = {2014}
+}